GHC Office Staff

 Rachael Hudson manages the day to day operations of the office by organizing office volunteers, ordering supplies, accounting, information technology, media and web design, and making sure that the office runs smoothly.
 She is a transwoman who has lived in the Sacramento area since 1978.
 In 1999 she began her search for others like her and discovered the Sacramento Gender Association or SGA.
 In 2004, she became a board member of SGA and learned that she wanted to help the transgender community every way she could.
 In 2007 she co-founded TransFamilies Sacramento and the Sacramento Transgender Coalition.
 She now facilitates both TransFamilies, which meets with PFLAG, and the TransFem support meeting.
 She was also on the planning board of GHC.

-Jacke Humphrey-Straub primarily administers the grant for Covered California outreach and education.
-She has created and implemented the advocacy program and built a social work team at GHC.
-The social work team works to assist clients in legal name and gender changes, getting access to hormone replacement therapy, obtaining health insurance and doing employment counseling intakes.
-Jacke received her MSW from CSU, Chico in 2012.
-She began volunteering at the Gender Health Center in October 2011, where she provided support and assistance in filling out court paperwork and identity documents for legal name and gender changes.
-As an undergraduate student, she was the director and program coordinator of the CSU, Chico Womenís Center, and received her Bachelorís degree in social work with a minor in multicultural and gender studies.
-Most of her work experience has been in feminist and queer community organizing, event planning and public policy advocacy.
+Jacke Humphrey-Straub is a social justice activist.
+She received her MSW from CSU, Chico in 2012.
+As an undergraduate student, she was the director and program coordinator of the CSU, Chico Womenís Center, and received her Bachelorís degree in social work with a minor in womenís studies.
+Most of her work experience has been in feminist and queer community organizing, service delivery, event planning and public policy advocacy.
 Jacke has also spent several years working in the domestic violence field, providing legal advocacy, crisis intervention and case management services.
+Currently, Jacke is the Program Manager of Gender Health Center where she has developed and implemented a health advocacy program to support transgender individuals in navigating the health care system to ensure all health needs are being met, including getting access to hormones and surgeries.
+In addition to working at GHC, Jacke is adjunct faculty at the Division of Social Work at Sacramento State.

 Alejandro Contreras began his relationship with the GHC as an undergraduate intern in 2012, since graduating 2013 with a Bachelors in Social Work he has been brought on as staff of the center.
 He has been committed to the Scripts - Hormone Clinic as Program Coordinator and has expanded his role to include the Covered California Outreach and Education initiative as well as facilitating other GHC programs and events.
 An avid cyclist, and do-gooder; he serves on the executive committee of the board for the NorCalAIDS Cycle as the youngest member and only member of color and also teaches 3rd grade at Union House Elementary in the South Sacramento community.
 He has plans to continue his higher education in Social Work, Human Rights, and Education.